Funny & Sentimental Mom Mugs: The Ultimate Gift Guide

 Yes.
 And unlike a card, she might actually keep this.

-Q: Do these mugs work for Mother’s Day?
+Q: Do these mugs work for Mother’s Day or Christmas?

 Yes.
 And birthdays.
 And "I feel guilty" days.